randomvlad/raptorize-jquery/README.md

 ### Where does the plugin look for the image and sound files?

-The default location is `/images/raptor.png`, `/sounds/raptor-sound.mp3` and `/sounds/raptor-sound.ogg`.
+The default location is __relative__ to the html page executing the plugin.
+Namely `images/raptor.png`, `sounds/raptor-sound.mp3` and `sounds/raptor-sound.ogg`.
 However, if your project needs to store these files elsewhere, then the paths can be overridden though the `assets` option.
+For example, setting `assets.pathPrefix = '/'` would use an __absolute__ path of `/images/raptor.png` and so forth.

 ### What is the difference between jQuery 3.x regular and slim?